milikhin/seabass2/README.md

 ### Ubuntu Touch

-Current version from the store is available in the [ubports-legacy branch](https://github.com/milikhin/seabass2/tree/ubports-legacy).
+**Current version from the OpenStore is available in the [ubports-legacy branch](https://github.com/milikhin/seabass2/tree/ubports-legacy).**

 Run `clickable` (in the project root directory).